balena-io-modules/mahler/README.md

 Heater.start({ roomTemp: 23 });
 ```

-The above instruction will start the agent and have it run forever (because of the `stopOnSuccess: false`).
+The above instruction will start the agent and have it run forever (because of the `follow: true`).
 The Heater will continue monitoring the room temperature and turning the resistor ON or OFF as the temperature goes outside the expected value.

 ## Another example